 The College’s Data Protection Policy applies to the personal data held by the College which is protected by the Data Protection Acts 1988 and 2003.This policy sets out the manner in which personal data and sensitive personal data will be protected by the College.

 The aim of this Internet Acceptable Use Policy (AUP) is to ensure that students will benefit from learning opportunities offered by the College’s Internet resources in a safe and effective manner.

-Learning Support Department Policy
+Learning & language Support Department Policy

 This policy describes the principles, aims and objectives, by which the College will identify, assess and provide for students with Special Educational Needs.
 Special Educational Needs (SEN) can take a variety of forms, including specific learning needs, health related needs and behavioural needs.

 This policy serves to inform parents and students of their responsibilities with regard to lunchtime arrangements.
 This policy has been designed solely with regard to the safety of students.

 Substance Abuse Policy

 The National Drugs Strategy 2001-2008—Building on Experience, sets out a detailed programme of action to be implemented by Government departments and agencies to tackle substance abuse.